cursorless-dev/cursorless/docs/user/installation.md

    If rebasing is too painful, or if you are not a user of knausj, you can just clone [the command client](https://github.com/pokey/talon-vscode-command-client) into your talon user directory.
-You may need a couple other things from knausj but nothing major.
+You will need [a couple other things](https://github.com/cursorless-dev/cursorless-vscode/wiki/Talon-home-requirements) from knausj but nothing major.
 Please file an issue if you have trouble getting this repo to work without knausj.
 3. Install [VSCode](https://code.visualstudio.com/)
 4. Install the [VSCode talon extension pack](https://marketplace.visualstudio.com/items?itemName=pokey.talon)
 5. Install the [Cursorless VSCode extension](https://marketplace.visualstudio.com/items?itemName=pokey.cursorless)